1938 – Taylor, Fred

 1938 – FRED TAYLOR, Contractor, 53

-Fred Taylor of 33 Staveley Road, Poolsbrook was born in 1885 in Nottingham and had 7 siblings.
-Fred married his wife Sophia in 1909 and they had 8 children.
+Fred Taylor of 33 Staveley Road, Poolsbrook was born in 1885 in Nottingham and had seven siblings.
+Fred married his wife Sophia in 1909 and they had six children.
 Prior to Markham Colliery Fred had worked as an ironstone miner above ground in Caythorpe.
 He was buried at Staveley.

 When Fred Taylor was born in 1885 in Flintham, Nottinghamshire, his father, Francis, was 45 and his mother, Louisa, was 25.
 Fred had 7 siblings.
 Francis was born in 1840 and died in 1909.
 Louisa was born in 1860 and died in 1955.